RubixML/ML/docs/basic-introduction.md

 bool(true)
 ```

 For our small training set, the training process should only take a matter of microseconds, but larger datasets with higher dimensionality can take much longer.
-Once the learner has been fully trained, we can feed in some unknown samples to see what the model predicts.
+Once the learner has been trained, we can feed in some unknown samples to see what the model predicts.

+> **Hint:** See the ['Training'](training.md) section for a closer look at training a learner.

+### Making Predictions
 Suppose that we went out and collected 4 new data points from our friends using the same questions we asked the couples we interviewed for our training set.
-We could predict whether or not they will stay married by taking their answers and running them past the trained KNN estimator in and [Unlabeled](https://docs.rubixml.com/en/latest/datasets/unlabeled.html) dataset.
+We could predict whether or not they will stay married by taking their answers and running them through the trained KNN estimator in and [Unlabeled](https://docs.rubixml.com/en/latest/datasets/unlabeled.html) dataset.
+The process of making predictions is called *inference* because the estimator uses the model constructed during training to infer the label of the unknown samples.

 ```php
 use Rubix\ML\Datasets\Unlabeled;